sonasalehian/AHC-Poroelastic-Model/README.md

 well-suited for our groundwater modeling purposes.

-For a comprehensive understanding of this project, please refer to the corresponding paper: [Insert paper link Here].
+For a comprehensive understanding of this project, please refer to the corresponding paper: [insert paper link Here].

-Additionally, you can explore the project's results and accompanying figures on my Figshare account: [Insert Figshare Link Here].
+This repository was also permanently archived at: [insert figshare doi link here].

 Instructions
 ============